ForceProtocol/raidparty-player-platform/README.md

 ## Build

-Run `ng build` to build the project.
+Clear the cache first: sudo npm cache clear --force

+npm install

+To build the staging use sudo ng build --env=stag

+To build the production use sudo ng build -prod

 The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.

 ## Running unit tests